Turbulence Scaling from Deep Learning Diffusion Generative Models: Discussion

-As a final point, let us note that the flexibility of the diffusion models in mimicking the training data may be sometimes a two-edged sword.
+We note that the flexibility of the diffusion models in mimicking the training data may be sometimes a two-edged sword.
 The statistics of the generated data mimic, by construction, the statistics of the training data including all \emph{non-universal} particularities of the data, like behaviour away from the inertial range etc. or any deviations like non-fully developed turbulence.
 Therefore, the generative model may not be able to cure possible systematic deficiencies of the data used for training.
 This can set a high bar for the quality of the simulation data used for training the generative diffusion model w.r.t to the physical properties that we are interested in studying.

+Our application of the diffusion model to the study of statistical turbulence is limited by the dataset of solutions to the Navier-Stokes equations.
+In particular, it would be desirable to include turbulent fluid solutions at higher Reynolds numbers which will enlarge the inertial range of scales.

 {}{\bf Acknowledgments.} This research was enabled in part by support provided by Calcul Québec (calculquebec.ca) and the Digital Research Alliance of Canada (alliancecan.ca).
 R.J. was supported by the research project \textit{Bio-inspired artificial neural networks} (grant no. POIR.04.04.00-00-14DE/18-00) within the Team-Net program of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund and by a grant from the Priority Research Area DigiWorld under the Strategic Programme Excellence Initiative at Jagiellonian University.
 The work of Y.O is supported by the ISF center of excellence and the U.S-Israel Binational Science Foundation.